Europe

 Spanish Foreign Minister Jose Manuel Albares said: “There is no military solution that will bring peace and stability,” and urged “all parties to de-escalate.”

-Norwegian Foreign Minister Espen Barth Eide said the US is now “taking direct part in a war that began when Israel attacked Iran.”
-He urged all parties to respect international law, warning of further escalation.
+Norwegian Foreign Minister Espen Barth Eide warned the US is “now taking direct part in a war that began when Israel attacked Iran,” urging full compliance with international law.

-Slovenian Prime Minister Robert Golob also called for an immediate end to hostilities.
+Slovenian Prime Minister Robert Golob called for an immediate end to hostilities.

 “Further escalation of the situation in the Middle East poses a serious threat to the already terrible situation in the region and to international peace,” he said.

-Stressing the humanitarian toll, Golob condemned the suffering of civilians and voiced support for the UN General Assembly’s recent appeal, saying: “The only way is peace and diplomacy.”
+Stressing the humanitarian toll, he backed the UN General Assembly’s call, adding: “The only way is peace and diplomacy."

 Sweden, Portugal, Netherlands, Romania echo nuclear concerns